KevinJChen/MCSemanticSegmentation/docs/status.md

 ***FrameType=COLOUR_MAP: Ground truth version***
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hgak0LM6nwE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We then use package `cv2` to extract and pair up image frames from these videos.
 Minecraft uses many similar colors to represent the same entity class.
-For example, colors `#2e2b00` and `#2d2c00` are associated with class **`dirt`**.
-That leads to 1.32 million colors mapping 180 classes in the world.
+For example, colors `#2e2b00` and `#2d2c00` are associated with class **`stone`**.
+That leads to over a million colors mapping to 180 classes in the world.
 Our goal is to have a have one-to-one mapping color mask to entity class.
 We achieve this by using package [python-colormath](https://python-colormath.readthedocs.io/en/latest/color_objects.html).

 ![](./images/original.png)